Catie DeLoof

-At the 2020 United States Olympic Trials Deloof finished fifth in the 100 freestyle, qualifying her for the relay team at the 2020 Olympics.
+At the 2020 United States Olympic Trials DeLoof finished fifth in the 100 freestyle, qualifying her for the relay team at the 2020 Olympics.
+DeLoof competed at the postponed 2020 Olympics in Tokyo in the women's 4 × 100 m freestyle relay event, earning a bronze medal.

 Deloof is a member of the International Swimming League.

 She and her two sisters, Ali and Gabby, qualified for the 2016 United States Olympic Trials.